zhirafovod/btcp/README.md

  * copy data no more than once across a datanceter
  * bandwidth throttling

-If your goal is to distribute a file in a datacenter via Bittorent - please check [Murder](https://github.com/lg/murder), which works great for that, which is awesome for unfrequent file deployments
+If your goal is to distribute a file in a datacenter via Bittorent - please check [Murder](https://github.com/lg/murder), which works great for that

 REQUIREMENTS
 -----------